hgc123123/nyush-cluster/nyush-cluster/docs/index.md

 - **OnDemand Portal** introduces web HPC access.
 - **Best Practice** guidelines on recommended usage of certain aspects of the system.
 - **How-To** short(ish) solutions for specific technical problems.
-- **Getting Help** explains how you can obtain help in using the BIH HPC.
+- **Getting Help** explains how you can obtain help in using the NYUSH HPC.
 - **Miscellaneous** contains a growing list of pages that don't fit anywhere else.